 Following my brain injury, people would come up to me all the time and say things like, "I'm so glad you’re back to 100%” or “I can’t believe how normal you look!”
-Now, I totally understood why they were saying these sorts of things.
-It looked like I’d made a complete recovery.
-I did look normal.
-Plus, I knew all these people were just trying to be nice and simply wanted to encourage me.
+Now, I totally understood why they were saying these things.
+It looked like I’d made a complete recovery and everything appeared back to normal.
+I knew these people were just trying to be nice and simply wanted to encourage me.
 But guess what?
-None of what they were saying was even close to the truth!
+None of what they were saying to me was even close to the truth!

-Now that I stand well on the other side of this decision, I can tell you that the choice I made to start telling people the real story about my brain injury was definitely the right one.
-It’s a decision I should’ve made long before I finally did.
-It’s allowed me to live with so much greater freedom and purpose.
+Today, standing well on the other side of this decision, I can tell you that the choice I made to start telling people my real story was the right one and one I should’ve made long before I finally did.
+It’s allowed me to live with much greater freedom and purpose.
 My hope is that it gives other people permission and courage to start telling their real stories, too!